-The average rental price in Pleasanton Heights / West Vineyard Avenue is currently $3,918, based on NeighborhoodScout's exclusive analysis.
-The average rental cost in this neighborhood is higher than 70.5% of the neighborhoods in California.
+The average rental price in Pleasanton Heights / West Vineyard Avenue is currently $3,563, based on NeighborhoodScout's exclusive analysis.
+Rents here are currently lower in price than 40.8% of California neighborhoods.

 Pleasanton Heights / West Vineyard Avenue is an urban neighborhood (based on population density) located in Pleasanton, California.